Lady Gaga finds her inner showgirl and hits a fashion note | ExBulletin

 Lady Gaga finds her inner showgirl and hits a fashion note

 Lady Gagas’ wild outfits might grab some attention, but it’s a classic at heart.
 Always ready with a vintage reference or a nod to Old Hollywood, Gaga often transforms into classic archetypes like the bombshell, the femme fatale or in last night’s case, the showgirl.
-After completing three evenings at Radio City Music Hall, alongside her musical hero and longtime collaborator Tony Bennett, she stepped out in a winning Georges Hobeika Alta-Costura look.
+After completing three evenings at Radio City Music Hall, performing alongside her musical hero and longtime collaborator Tony Bennett, she came out with a winning look of Georges Hobeika Haute-Couture.

 As she walked out of the room to greet the crowd of fans waiting outside, Gaga was dazzled by the custom dress, which featured crystallized silk tulle and silver floral appliqués that caught the light when photographers took his picture.
 With its plunging neckline, delicate straps and 3D ruffles at the hem, the dress is packed with details, reminiscent of all the costumes created for Golden Age actresses by designers like Adrian and Edith Head.
 When she got out of the building, the only thing on her arm was her music director Michael Bearden who joined her for a party drink after the show.
 As the duo made their way to their car, fans got a full view of one of the stars’ most glitzy outfits to date.